Drivers injured, no kids on board in crash and fire involving Cabarrus County school bus

 CABARRUS COUNTY, N.C.
-(QUEEN CITY NEWS) — Highway Patrol troopers are responding to a two-vehicle crash involving a school bus and another car, both of which caught fire.
+(QUEEN CITY NEWS) — NC State Highway Patrol responded Wednesday to a two-vehicle crash involving a school bus and another car, both of which caught fire.

 There were no kids on board at the time of the crash.
 The bus responds to Hickory Ridge Elementary, Middle, and High Schools.